truefoundry/elasti/README.md

    helm install <release-name> elasti/elasti --namespace <namespace>
    ```

+   Check out [docs](./docs/README.md#5-helm-values) to see config in the helm value file.

 ### 3. Verify the Installation

    Check the status of your Helm release and ensure that the elasti components are running: